balanced-dev/yuzu-docs/docs/delivery/umbraco/forms.md

 By completely separating form element UI definitions, treating each form element as a separate block, forms become much easier to understand, maintain and control.

-Integration into Umbraco using a standardized package allows developers to automatically integrate with Umbraco Forms writing no code.
+Integration into Umbraco using a standardised package allows developers to automatically integrate with Umbraco Forms writing no code.
 For anything bespoke we have added extensions points to append or replace logic that maps Umbraco Forms data to ViewModels.

 ## Data Structures